+🗎 SetupCapture X

 Welcome

-ture the changes that occur when software is installed on this PC.
-After can review and edit these changes before an installation based on ther
+SetupCapture lets you capture the changes that occur when software is installed on this PC.
+After the changes are captured, you can review and edit these changes before an installation based on them is created.

-apture configuration file that will be used during this capture is specified onfiguration file, click the Change button.
+The location of the SetupCapture configuration file that will be used during this capture is specified below.
+To use a different configuration file, click the Change button.

-Configuration File Location : Local PC
+Configuration File Location: Local PC

-Change
+C hange

-Settings in the configuration modify these settings, click n file are defined using the SetupCapture Configuration tool.
-To review on the Settings button.
+Settings in the configuration file are defined using the SetupCapture Configuration tool.
+To review or modify these settings, click the Settings button.

-Settings
+S ettings

+< Back Next > Cancel